DeepLcom/deepl-php/README.md

 - `max_retries`: the maximum number of failed HTTP requests to retry, per function call.
 By default, 5 retries are made.
 See [Request retries](#request-retries).
-- `timeout`: the number of seconds used as connection timeout for each HTTP request retry.
+- `connect_timeout`: the number of seconds used as connection timeout for each HTTP request retry.
+The default value is `10.0` (10 seconds).
+- `exec_timeout`: the number of seconds used as curl execution timeout for each HTTP request retry.
 The default value is `10.0` (10 seconds).
 - `server_url`: `string` containing the URL of the DeepL API, can be overridden for example for testing purposes.
 By default, the URL is selected based on